ArchiMikael/spektral/README.md

-# spektral
-Repository with a trained Spektral model
+# Repository with a trained Spektral model